castlegateit/mercury/README.md

 ## Extend

+The site uses [Boostrap](https://getbootstrap.com/) and [Atlas](https://github.com/castlegateit/atlas) to provide basic styles.
+The class name prefix used by Atlas components is set in the `config.json` file, which is read by Gulp and PHP to ensure that the prefix is set consistently in the HTML, CSS, and JavaScript output.

+The prefix is available as `$atlas-prefix` in Sass, `ATLAS_PREFIX` in JavaScript, and `ATLAS_PREFIX` in PHP.

 ### CSS

-The site uses [Boostrap](https://getbootstrap.com/) and [Atlas](https://github.com/castlegateit/atlas) to provide basic styles.
 Edit the following files to configure the theme:

 *   Edit `src/scss/_bootstrap.scss` to override the default Bootstrap variables defined in `node_modules/bootstrap/scss/_variables.scss`.
 *   Edit `src/scss/_atlas.scss` to override the default Atlas variables defined in `node_modules/castlegate-atlas/src/scss/_variables.scss`.